Beaumont, Dublin: History

 Beaumont was originally a farm in the Civil Parish of Coolock, between the townlands of Kilmore Big and Kilmore Little.
-It is the former home of the Guinness family from 1764-1855.
+It is the former home of the Guinness family from 1764 to 1855.
 The original 1764 lease between Charles Gardiner and Arthur Guinness can still be seen in the National Library of Ireland.
 Guinness took 51 acre "more or less situate in the Parish of Coolock" on a lease for the longer of 31 years or three lives, and built a house "at Kilmore"; it is apparent that he later named the property "Beaumont".
 His rent was £93 p.a.

 In 1900 Beaumont House residence was bought by The Sisters of Mercy who opened a convalescent home there to provide aftercare for patients from the Mater Hospital.

 RTÉ had a radio transmitter in Thorndale, Beaumont (off Beaumont Road, where Collinswood estate is now), from which from 1982 broadcast RTÉ Radio 2 on 1278 kHz AM to the Dublin region, it ceased broadcasting on 15 December 2003.
 RTÉ used the Beaumont facility to jam radio signals from pirate radio stations in the 1980s.